moaxcp/gradle-to-ant/README.md

 ```

 The includes elements above pointing to ${ivy.default.settings.dir} provide more default settings.
 These
-settings
-create a default-chain which will
-resolve the local first and then the main chain.
-The main chain resolves to shared and public resolvers.
-This
+settings create a default-chain which will resolve the local first and then the main chain.
+The main chain
-is similar to resolving a local maven repo before resolving shared and public repositories.
-Our goal
+resolves to shared and public resolvers.
+This is similar to resolving a local maven repo before resolving
-is to use default setting and only override the public resolver so we can use jcenter.
-We can reuse these
+shared and public repositories.
+Our goal is to use default setting and only override the public resolver
-settings replacing the public resolver.
+so we can use jcenter.
+We can reuse these settings while only replacing the public resolver to use
+jcenter.

 ```
 <ivysettings>